-When a transaction occurs, there are always multiple outputs.
+When a transaction occurs, there are always multiple outputs unless the full balance is sent.
 There are typically two, but just like with inputs there are hypothetically an infinite amount of output addresses in any transaction.
-There are always multiple outputs due to the inherent nature of the Bitcoin protocol.
+There are normally multiple outputs due to the inherent nature of the Bitcoin protocol.
 Typically when an individual has an amount of BTC in their wallet, they don’t spend it all.
 They only spend a portion of it.
 If you were to spend and take cash out of your physical wallet in your pocket, you’d probably only take out the cash out you intend to use and you’d leave the rest in there.
 But this would be an inappropriate analogy for Bitcoin.

 In a Bitcoin transaction, all the funds are always taken out of the wallet.
 Spent funds are then sent to an output address and any remaining funds are then sent to a ‘change address’.
 While the change address could hypothetically be the exact same address the funds were just sent from, in practice that almost never occurs.
 The change address is almost always a new address that has never been spent from before generated by the wallet software utilized by the sender.
 The funds sent to the new change address now become the new UTXO.

 These are the fundamentals behind forensic accounting for Bitcoin.
 However, this is an overly simplified version of how forensic tracking works.
-In many cases we work with, hundreds or even thousands of transactions need to be analyzed and tied together in order to determine links between different addresses.
-Also it should be noted that some other cryptocurrencies, like Ethereum for example, operate differently because they don’t generate UTXO’s in the same manner as Bitcoin.
+In many cases, we work with hundreds or even thousands of transactions that need to be analyzed and tied together in order to determine links between different addresses.
+Also, it should be noted that some other cryptocurrencies, like Ethereum for example, operate differently because they don’t generate UTXO’s in the same manner as Bitcoin.

 Linking Cryptocurrency Wallets to Identity